rackerlabs/technical-blog/CONTRIBUTING.md

 # twitterTitle:
 ---
 ```

+The *authorAvatar* and *bio* entires are optional, but include them if you can!

+You should use the *canonical* entry if you are republishing a blog that was
+previously published elsewhere.
+Link to the original.

 **NOTE:** The "ogImage" _must_ be a fully-qualified URL.
 If you'd like to use an
 image asset that is being uploaded as part of your blog post, the pattern for the